AbhishekPatil98/Online-Retail-Customer-segementation/README.md

 ![Cust Segemenation](https://user-images.githubusercontent.com/109813094/213918222-2d827f77-be61-4842-ae72-bfa2022687fc.png)
 # Indroduction:-

-Every day, businesses around the world expand.
-They have access to a larger market and a vast consumer base thanks to technology.
-Customer segmentation is the process of grouping customers into several categories based on shared traits.
+Businesses all throughout the world grow daily.
+Technology has given them access to a broader market and a large customer base.
+The technique of dividing a client base into several categories based on shared characteristics is known as customer segmentation.
 In this project, a multinational data set for an online retailer based in the UK will be used to identify key client categories.

 # Problem Description :
-Your job in this assignment is to determine the key consumer segments from a multinational data set that includes every transaction made by a UK-based, registered non-store internet retailer between December 1, 2010, and December 9, 2011.
+Using a global data collection that contains each transaction performed by a UK-based, registered non-store internet retailer between December 1, 2010, and December 9, 2011, your task in this project is to identify the important consumer segments.

 # The need of customer segmentation:
-The differences in customers' behaviour, demographics, geographies, etc. help in classifying them in groups.
-Learning about different groups in the customer can help with following:
+Grouping clients according to their variances in behaviour, demographics, geography, etc., is helpful.
+Understanding various client groups can help with the following:
 Target Marketing

 Client understanding